OIgaB/auth/README.md

 - validating the request body against the Joi schema (user input);
 - finding the user by email in the database;
 - verifying the entered password using `bcrypt.compare`;
+- generating a JWT access token with `jwt.sign` and 15 minutes expiration time;
-- generating a JWT token with `jwt.sign` and 23h expiration time;
+- generating a JWT refresh token with `jwt.sign` and 7 days expiration time;
+- saving JWT refresh token in an httpOnly response cookie;
 - validating against Mongoose schema (database constraints);
-- updating the user record in MongoDB with new token;
+- updating the user record in MongoDB with new JWT refresh token;
+- sending frontend JWT access token and user data;
 - handling validation, database, and server errors with structured responses.

+### Refresh token process includes:
+- extracting the JWT refresh token from the request's cookies;
+- verifying the JWT signature and expiration with `jwt.verify`;
+- extracting the user identifier from the token payload;
+- finding the user in the database by identifier;
+- validating that the provided refresh token matches the one stored in the database;
+- generating a new JWT access token with `jwt.sign` and 15 minutes expiration time;
+- sending frontend a new JWT access token;
+- handling authentication and server errors with structured responses.

 ### Signout process includes:
-- extracting the JWT from the Authorization header;
+- extracting the JWT access token from the Authorization header;
-- verifying the JWT signature and expiration;
+- verifying the JWT signature and expiration with `jwt.verify`;
 - extracting the user identifier from the token payload;
 - finding the user in the database by identifier;
-- clearing the stored token in MongoDB to invalidate the session;
+- clearing the stored JWT refresh token in MongoDB to invalidate the session;
 - handling authentication and server errors with structured responses.

 ### Getting current user process includes:
-- extracting the JWT from the Authorization header;
+- extracting the JWT access token from the Authorization header;
-- verifying the JWT signature and expiration;
+- verifying the JWT signature and expiration with `jwt.verify`;
 - extracting the user identifier from the token payload;
 - finding the user in the database by identifier;
+- sending frontend user data;
 - handling authentication and server errors with structured responses.

 ### Removing current user process includes:
-- extracting the JWT from the Authorization header;
+- extracting the JWT access token from the Authorization header;
-- verifying the JWT signature and expiration;
+- verifying the JWT signature and expiration with `jwt.verify`;
 - extracting the user identifier from the token payload;
-- finding the user in the database by identifier and removing him/her;
+- invalidating the user's session by removing the user record from the DB;
 - handling authentication and server errors with structured responses.

 ---